grafana/grafana/docs/sources/variables/templates-and-variables.md

 To see variable settings, navigate to **Dashboard Settings > Variables**.
 Click a variable in the list to see its settings.

-Templates are in the query portion of panels.
+Variables can be used in titles, descriptions, text panels, and queries.
 Queries with text that starts with `$` are templates.
 Not all panels will have template queries.

 ## Variable types